DKFZ-ODCF/RNAseqWorkflow/README.md

 * 2.0.0 [13th Mar 2020]
   - major: Update Arriba to version 1.2.0
-  - major: Update STAR to 2.5.3a
-  - minor: Update Samtools to 1.6
   - patch: Update Subread (featureCounts) to 1.5.3
   - patch: Added draft Conda environment (incomplete)

 * 1.3.0-2 [26th Nov 2019]
   - Removed the single-quotes around `${ADAPTER_SEQ}` in `--clip3pAdapterSeq` again.
 STAR uses non-standard way of parsing parameters and manages to get all adapters.
-With quotes the adapters get also quoted and it is unclear what STAR does with them, except that it does not complain about a configuration error and that it also does not complain with even more severe misconfigurations, such as other non-DNA sequences as adapter sequences.
+With quotes the adapters get also, and it is unclear what STAR does with them, except that it does not complain about a configuration error and that it also does not complain with even more severe misconfigurations, such as other non-DNA sequences as adapter sequences.
 The manual also does not use quoted parameter arguments, so no-quotes is conform to this STAR-specific CLI parameter handling pattern.

 * 1.3.0-1 [7th Nov 7 2018]
   - patch: Added single quotes around `$ADAPTER_SEQ` parameter in `--clip3pAdapterSeq` to allow for separate first and second read adapters.